-In WDS with AP mode, the DAP-2320 wirelessly connects multiple networks while still functioning as a wireless AP.
+In WDS with AP mode, the DAP-2553 wirelessly connects multiple networks while still functioning as a wireless AP.

-Wireless Band: Select 2.4GHz from the drop-down menu.
+Wireless Band: Select either 2.4GHz or 5GHz from the drop-down menu.

 Mode: WDS with AP mode is selected from the drop-down menu.